Gabeiscoding/gencg_h2501/day06.md

 Seeing a face composed of a bunch of lights

-Here, I have a gear that is constantly oscillating (moving back and forth) from the top to the bottom of the canvas.
-The gear changes colour gradually from red to orange and vice versa.
-When nearing the top of the canvas it becomes more red and when near the bottom becomes more orange
+Here, I have a face which is composed of circles and ellipses that change shape and size with time.
+They form mouth and eyes that seemingly open and close.

 {% raw %}
 <iframe src="https://editor.p5js.org/t2005gabriel/full/qC1HBnz_m" width="100%" height="450" frameborder="no"></iframe>